-In connection with the reclassification of the shares of our common stock, we entered into an exchange agreement with Mr. Levchin and 2012 MRL Investments LLC, an entity affiliated with Mr. Levchin, pursuant to which 13,055,968 shares of Class A common stock held by Mr. Levchin and 2012 MRL Investments LLC were exchanged for 13,055,968 shares of Class B common stock.
+In connection with the reclassification of the shares of our common stock, we expect to enter into an exchange agreement with Mr. Levchin and 2012 MRL Investments LLC, an entity affiliated with Mr. Levchin, pursuant to which 13,055,968 shares of Class A common stock held by Mr. Levchin and 2012 MRL Investments LLC will be exchanged for 13,055,968 shares of Class B common stock.

-The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting, conversion, and transfer rights.
-Each share of Class A common stock is entitled to one vote.
-Each share of Class B common stock is entitled to 15 votes and is convertible at any time into one share of Class A common stock.
+The rights of the holders of Class A common stock and Class B common stock will be identical, except with respect to voting, conversion, and transfer rights.
+Each share of Class A common stock will be entitled to one vote.
+Each share of Class B common stock will be entitled to 15 votes and will be convertible at any time into one share of Class A common stock.
 As a result of the reclassification and exchange, Mr. Levchin will beneficially own approximately 19.8% of the voting power of our outstanding capital stock immediately following this offering.
 See "Description of Capital Stock."